evidentlyai/evidently/docs/book/monitoring/monitoring_overview.md

 # What you can monitor

 You can pick from 100+ in-built metrics and tests, including:
-* The number of model calls.
+* The number of predictions made.
 * Descriptive statistics of the dataset (feature ranges, column types, etc.)
 * Data quality and integrity metrics for dataset and individual columns (nulls, range violations, new categorical values, etc.)
 * Data and prediction drift checks for tabular, text data and embeddings (statistical tests, distance metrics).